How Much Physical Activity Should You Do if You're Pregnant?

 According to the Physical Activity Guidelines for Americans, most adults should be engaging in physical activity for a wide variety of health benefits.
-While women who are pregnant need to modify their physical activity, it is still important for them to get moving too!
+While women who are pregnant need to modify their physical activity, it is still important to get moving

 The latest Physical Activity Guidelines for Americans published in 2008 recommend: